cboiteux2765/GitPromptChain/README.md

 # GitPromptChain

-A lightweight tool for tracking LLM conversation history with your Git commits.
+A lightweight tool for logging LLM conversation history as part of each git commit to help developers prompt better and learn prompting patterns.

 ## Overview